 Other avenues to complete a survey.
+Any business owners could complete a survey by accessing it on the study website.
 Business owners could complete the survey online or using a fillable form that could be returned via email or fax.